-Opening the door, Ri let the young girl who was wearing a yellow tunic and a black sash over her shoulders, cross the threshold.
+Opening the door, Ri let the young girl, who was decked in a yellow tunic with a black sash circling her hips, cross the threshold.

 "Good morning, Ri."
 Iona greeted.

-"Morning to you as well, Iona.
+"Morning to you, Iona.
 I like the new look."

-"Thanks." she responded.
+"Thanks."
+She avowed.
 "I came by last evening, but I got no answer."

 "The Lord of the Realm summoned me and I had to be with her."
-Ri answered tactfully.
+Ri stated.

-Iona's hands traced the outline of the platinum chain.
+Iona's hands traced the outline of the platinum chain, mesmerized by its glimmer.
 "An expensive gift, I see."